 The sulphide ore from the Open Pit is refractory and requires a complex series of processes to extract the gold.
 The free-milling Mt Charlotte ore, which is easier to process, was formerly direct-leached after grinding but is now combined in small batches with the Fimiston sulphide process.
 The ore from the Fimiston Open Pit and Mt Charlotte Underground Mine is processed at KCGM’s Fimiston and Gidji Processing Plants.

 Fimiston and Gidji Processing Plants

 The Fimiston and Gidji Processing Plants were commissioned in 1989, with Fimiston undergoing two expansion stages to become one of the largest milling complexes in Australia.
-The sites treat more than 12 million tonnes of ore per year to produce up to 800,000 ounces of gold.

 The process of extracting gold from sulphide ore begins when the trucks deliver the ore from the blast site to the ROM (run of mine) pad at the Fimiston Plant.
 Here the crusher reduces it to chunks of rock about the size of a fist.
 The ore is then ground into very fine particles less than one-fifth of one millimetre in diameter in large rotating SAG (Semi Autogenous Grinding) and Ball Mills which look like huge steel drums.